ZenithVal/OSCLeash/README.md

 # OSCLeash

 A simple system to make a functional "Leash" in VRchat using OSC.
-  Can be adapated for different sources like a tail.
+Can be adapated for different sources like a tail. <br />
 If you're smarter and want to improve this code, by all means, PLEASE do so.

+##

 ### Running the source:
 - Clone the github